 - Bake at 325° for 70-75 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack for 1 hour.

-- Remove from the heat.
+- For frosting, combine sugar, milk, butter and egg yolks in a heavy saucepan.
+Cool and stir over medium-low heat until thickened and a thermometer reads 160°.
+Remove from the heat.
 Stir in vanilla; fold in coconut and pecans.
 Cool until frosting reaches spreading consistency.
 Frost cooled cake.
 Refrigerate leftovers.
 Yield: 16 servings.

 Reviews forGerman Chocolate Cheesecake

 "I created an account just to review this!
 I followed every step of this but bought the frosting from the store since I'm lazy, and it was a huge success!!!
 I made it for my husband and the in laws for my husband's birthday and everyone loved it.
 By the way, it was done at 60 minutes so I suggest people check the center with a fork or toothpick at 55 or 60 minutes.
 I was nervous the cake part would come out soggy but it was perfect."